 Another important factor is the product's solubility: in agglomerated coffees it is usually higher and faster than in freeze dried.

-These same recommendations apply to plant based beverages, like soy milk, almond, rice, nut milk, etc. Each one of them has a unique flavor that harmonizes with all coffees.
+These same recommendations apply to plant based beverages, like soy, almond, rice or nut milk, etc. Each one of them has a unique flavor that harmonizes with all coffees.

 Applicability